Select a topic area to begin exploring, scroll downward to read through, or chat with us directly

 Yes.
 You can indicate in the donation form or let us know how you would like your donation to be used, eg. general, sliding scale sessions, free online groups, financial aid for parents.

-If you donate here, Canada Helps will automatically issue a tax receipt for your donation.
+If you donate through this link, Canada Helps will automatically issue a tax receipt for your donation.

 If you would like to donate directly via phone, cheque, or at the clinic, we will write or send you a tax receipt.